 The solebars can now be fitted to the chassis.
 There are slots and tabs to aid location and the ends go into the channel that is the headstock.
-Don't forget that the solebars have a correct side, as outlined above, except for unfitted welded Morton and Independent chassis.
+Don't forget that the solebars have a correct side, as outlined above.
 Once in place then the solebar can be soldered in place.
-If you have problems locating the solebar in place then you can gently bend the headstock back to allow the solebar to slot in.
-It is difficult to get the headstocks at 90° though if you do this though and it shouldn't be necessary.
-The accessible fold line on the headstock can now be reinforced with solder.
+The accessible fold line on the headstock can now be reinforced with solder if you wish though I don't tend to bother doing this.